 Insurance policies are complicated and long.
 A typical policy might be 60 pages of complex jargon that even the most experienced insurance brokers will have a hard time explaining.
 This post is only meant to describe 5 critical elements of your cybersecurity insurance policy.
 Reach out to us if you want to chat through these or other aspects of a cybersecurity insurance policy.

-1. First party vs. third party cybersecurity insurance policy
+1. First party vs. third party cyber security insurance policy

 There are two major types of policies: first party and third party coverage.
-First party insurance provides coverage for direct costs associated with responding to the failure and managing through the incident.
+First party insurance provides coverage for direct costs associated with responding to the failure and managing the incident.
 Third party insurance provides coverage for lawsuits or claims that come as a result of a cyber incident.
 Make sure you know which type you are purchasing.

 2. Trigger for the policy to respond

 Make sure you understand what incidents will result in your policy responding.
 Your policy wording will describe specific events that must occur in order for your insurance policy to begin paying out.
 For example, some first party cyber policies require the company to be legally obligated to notify clients of a breach.
 In the US, 47 states have laws requiring a company to notify clients of a breach within a set period of time.
-Canada does not yet have such rules yet, but a company many choose to notify clients regardless.
+Canada does not yet have such rules yet, but a company may choose to notify clients regardless.
 As a result, check your policy to make sure voluntary notification costs are covered.